 You can use your TriMet ticket if you have not used up all the allowable time.
 (Check the timestamp on the ticket.)
 If you need another ticket, it can be purchased and validated on the streetcar.
 The area around SW 11th and Taylor is a great area to grab a bite to eat.
 Within a one block radius, there are over a dozen restaurants offering a wide variety of cuisine — enough to satisfy anyone’s taste buds.

 Your trip will take you through the Portland State University campus, down a hill to the South Waterfront area.
 You will get a view of the new Tillikum Bridge.

 Getting off trolley at South Waterfront

 You can get off across the street from the Portland Aerial Tram entrance, or ride the trolley around until it stops at the Oregon Health and Science University (OHSU) stop.

 Across the street from the Tram entrance is an elevator up to the Darlene Hovde Gibbs Street pedestrian bridge.
 It is worthwhile spending a few minutes ascending to this unique curved bridge.

 Your next leg of the 4T is to board the Portland Aerial Tram.
-There is a $4.50 fee to ride the tram up the hill, but it is free coming down.
+The Tram doesn’t run on national holidays or on Sundays during the winter.
+See www.gobytram.com for tram schedule and fares.
+There is a $4.70 fee to ride the tram up the hill, but it is free coming down.